 The higher we climbed the scenery became better and so was our urge to click more pictures and selfies.
 Then we climbed for another 1 hour after which we crossed the first hill.
 The path to Chembra peak actually passes through 4-5 hills which we cross one after the other.
 After crossing the first hill the landscape changed drastically.
 The vegetation changed from typical mountain shrubs to lush green grass fields.
 The temperature had fallen and a cool breeze was flowing which refreshed us.
 The view from the top was enchanting.

 Then on moving forward, a small lake will come on the right side.
-People who don’t know often confuse this lake with the famed heart shaped lake and return from here.
-However this is not the original lake which will be clear as you see the pictures bellow.
+People who don’t know often confuse this lake with the famed heart-shaped lake and return from here.
+However, this is not the original lake which will be clear as you see the pictures below.

-Trek from this from this place to the heart shaped lake was easier as compared to some places which we had already overcome.
-The grass in this section are 2-3 feet high.
-However it wont be a problem unless you are trying to create a trail of your own.
-As we crossed this section we were discussing about the great King Cobras which inhibit in the grasslands of Kerala.
-This actually helped as we did not digress the proper path and venture on our own. :P. After that on crossing this hill we get to see a glimpse of the heart shaped lake.
+Trek from this from this place to the heart-shaped lake was easier as compared to some places which we had already overcome.
+The grass in this section is 2-3 feet high.
+However, it won’t be a problem unless you are trying to create a trail of your own.
+As we crossed this section we were discussing the great King Cobras which inhibit in the grasslands of Kerala.
+This actually helped as we did not digress the proper path and venture on our own. :P. After that on crossing this hill, we get to see a glimpse of the heart-shaped lake.